com-480-data-visualization/data_viz_wizards/README.md

 across countries
 - Artist Comparison: Analyze artists by genre, popularity, and followers
-- Musical Composition: Examine song attributes like instru- mentalness, speechiness, and liveliness
+- Musical Composition: Examine song attributes like instrumentalness, speechiness, and liveliness
-- Artist Evolution: Track changes in musical style over time.
+- Artist Evolution: Track changes in musical style over time
 - Popularity Trends: Visualize the evolution of music genres using time series analysis
+- Actuality: Discover how long songs can stay in the charts after their release

 ### Exploratory Data Analysis